TalShwartz1/Gaussian_fusion/README.md

 > A novel approach for text-guided 3D shape generation that enhances the Latent-NeRF framework by replacing the NeRF architecture with Gaussian Splatting.

 ## Overview
-> This project improves text-to-3D generation by introducing two key modifications to the Latent-NeRF framework by replacing the NeRF architecture with Gaussian Splatting, which has shown promise in novel view synthesis
+> This project improves text-to-3D generation by introducing two key modifications to the Latent-NeRF framework by replacing the NeRF architecture with Gaussian Splatting, which has shown promise in novel view synthesis.
 > Our experiments demonstrate significant improvements across multiple metrics:

 -More detailed object generation